POTHYSTALIN/PIMS/ReadMe.md

 - Need to remove unwanted assets after updating latest versions.
 - Need to remove unwanted cfml files.
 - Need to add header and footer pages separately, in order to make it global.
+- Add isActive on logins table & check that on login check